Computer-aided production engineering: CAPE and the Future of Manufacturing

 Many of the methods, formulas, and data associated with these technical areas currently exist only in engineering handbooks.
 Although some computerized tools are available, they are often very specialized, difficult to use, and do not share information or work together.
 Engineering tools built by different vendors must be made compatible through open systems architectures and interface standards.

 What CAPE will look like

-CAPE will be based upon computer systems providing an integrated set of design and engineering tools.
+CAPE will be based on computer systems that provide an integrated set of design and engineering tools.
 These software tools will be used by a company's manufacturing engineers to continuously improve its production systems.
 They will maintain information about manufacturing resources, enhance production capabilities, and develop new facilities and systems.
 Engineers working on different workstations will share information through a common database.

 Using CAPE, an engineering team will prepare detailed plans and working models for an entire factory in a matter of days.
 Alternative solutions to production problems could be quickly developed and evaluated.
 This would be a significant improvement over current manual methods which may require weeks or months of intensive activity.

 To achieve this goal, a new set of engineering tools are needed.
 Examples of functions which should be supported include: